-As one of 62 members of the prestigious Association of American Universities, a Carnegie Research University (highest research activity) institution, and Michigan's land-grant university, Michigan State is dedicated to reflecting its mission in its instructional offerings.
+As one of 62 members of the prestigious Association of American Universities in the U.S. and Canada, a Carnegie Research University (highest research activity) institution, and Michigan's land-grant university, Michigan State is dedicated to reflecting its mission in its instructional offerings.